Common Causes of Motorcycle Accidents

-The majority of fatal motorcycle accidents are caused by head-on collisions
+The majority of fatal motorcycle accidents are caused by head-on collisions with other automobiles.

 Cars Making Left-Hand Turns